predictiveworks/cdap-spark/works-rules/README.md

 </p>

 #
-Apache Spark based deep learning & machine learning can respond to wide variety of problems and its ability to discover patterns seem to lead to a complete replacement of business rule applications.
+Deep learning and machine learning can respond to wide variety of problems and its ability to discover patterns seem to lead to a complete replacement of business rule applications.

-Nowadays business rules seem to be oudated, but what If you need to add extra fields to a real-time event based on a pre-defined and reusable condition.
+Nowadays business rules seem to be outdated, but what if you need to add extra fields to a real-time event based on a pre-defined and reusable condition.
 This is a sample of a use case, where facts (e.g. event properties) are transformed into derived facts.

 A [Drools](https://drools.org) rule engine takes a declarative definition of a set of (ad-hoc) business rules as input and transforms data records onto the declared output.